World Vision India

-World Vision India, headquartered in Chennai, is registered as a society under the Societies Registration Act of Tamil Nadu 1975.
-The non-profit organisation is one of the country’s largest child-focused humanitarian organisations.
-With over seven decades of experience at the grassroots, World Vision India employs proven, effective development, public engagement and relief practices empowering vulnerable children and communities living in contexts of poverty and injustice to become self-sufficient and bring lasting change.
-World Vision India serves all children regardless of religion, race, ethnicity or gender.
+World Vision India, headquartered in Chennai, is a christian charitable organisation, registered as a society under the Societies Registration Act of Tamil Nadu 1975.
+The organisation's primary stated goals are Child and Social Welfare.

 History

 It all began in 1947, when Robert (Bob) Pierce began supporting White Jade, a little girl in an orphanage in China, who was abandoned by her parents.
 Bob gave the warden, Tena Hoelkedoer, his last five dollars and agreed to send the same amount each month to help care for the girl.
 In 1950, Bob Pierce started World Vision.
 The child sponsorship programme began in response to the needs of hundreds of thousands of orphans of the Korean War.
 In 1951, World Vision started operations in India and subsequently set up a single-room office in Kolkata in 1958.

 In 1960, World Vision India started six childcare projects and worked with institutions for child well-being.
 A decade later, in 1970, World Vision India embraced a broader community development model and established an emergency relief division.
 The organisation also attempted to address the causes of poverty by focusing on community needs such as water, sanitation, education, health, leadership training and income generation.
 The World Vision of India Board was constituted in 1975 and the organisation was registered the following year under the Tamil Nadu Societies Registration Act.
 They also mounted one of their largest relief operations in response to the tidal wave disaster at Machilipatnam, Andhra Pradesh in 1977.